neighborhood-watch-alarm/nwa/README.md

 The system consists of *Arduino*-based sensor devices placed in the home and a *Raspberry Pi* server.
 The devices communicate via LoRa signals and a *TTN Gateway*.
 The server sends text-messages when an alarm is triggered.

-For general and installation related information, see the [**main site**](https://nwa-site.herokuapp.com/)
+For general and installation related information, please see the [**main site**](https://nwa-site.herokuapp.com/)

-For system details and architecture, please see the [wiki](https://github.com/simoneengelbr/nwa/wiki).
+For system details and architecture descriptions, please see the [wiki](https://github.com/simoneengelbr/nwa/wiki).

 # Code Status